Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 This step assumes you have access to a functional ROS workspace.
 If you do not yet have a working ROS setup, refer to the [Resources](#resources) section below to get started.

-Steps covered in this tutorial include creating a TCP connection between Unity and ROS, generating C# scripts from a ROS msg, and publishing and subscribing to a ROS Topic.
+Steps covered in this tutorial include creating a TCP connection between Unity and ROS, generating C# scripts from a ROS message, and publishing and subscribing to a ROS Topic.

 ## Table of Contents
 - [Pick and Place Tutorial](#pick-and-place-tutorial)